 Trustee Matching Church Scholarship: A full-time student whose local church awards funds for his or her use in paying University costs will be eligible to receive matching funds.
 The match is based on the first $350 received from the church during the academic year.
 This applies to Nazarene and non-Nazarene churches.
 NNU will match a church award for two semesters each school year, until work is completed on the first bachelor's degree for a traditional full-time undergraduate student.
 Students below a 2.0 cumulative GPA are not eligible for a full match and will only be matched on a one-to-one basis.
 For on-region Nazarene churches who have paid their education budget in full, a 7:1 match will be awarded.
 On-region Nazarene churches who have partially paid their education budgets will receive a 6:1 or 5:1 match.
 Students sponsored by an on-region Nazarene church who has not paid their education budget, off-region Nazarene churches, and some Treasure Valley non-Nazarene churches have been approved to receive a 4:1 match.
 Please check with Financial Aid to see if your church qualifies.
 Non-Nazarene church awards will be matched at a 1:1 ratio.

-NYI Awards: NYI and Regional Main Event scholarships are awards given to students in recognition of excellence in various areas of talent as well as quizzing competitions within the district (NYI) and/or Region (Main Event) each year.
+NYI Awards: NYI and Regional Main Event scholarships are awards given to students in recognition of excellence in various areas of talent as well as quizzing competitions within the district (NYI) or region (Main Event) each year.
 NYI awards can be won at a local or national (Q or NYC) level.

 The student should present a copy of each award to the NNU Office of Financial Aid so that the scholarship(s) can be included as part of the students overall financial aid offer.
 Students must be accepted for admission and be full-time undergraduate, degree seeking, currently enrolled students at NNU in order to receive these awards.
 Any other conditions for use appear on the certificate.

 The NYI and NYC/Q scholarships contain specific directions for the student to follow in order to request that the NYI portion of the funds be sent to NNU.
 This usually requires a written request from the student to someone within the NYI organization.
-Once these funds are received, NNU will match these scholarships on a 1:1 basis (up to $500 per academic year).
+Once these funds are received, NNU will match these scholarships on a 1:1 basis.
 Regional Main Event scholarships are awarded at face value.

 Scholarship Requirements and Restrictions